 My small product is a listening test that students can purchase on my site for 5 €.
 They access the test via a password protected page (it’s embedded in my site), listen to 5 conversational English extracts and transcribe them.
 After I send my feedback and corrections along with some listening tips.

-The idea came when I took Express Email List Builder.
+The idea came when I took Express Email List Builder course with Elena.
 Elena asked me about the goal of my automated email sequence and I said that it was to sell my online listening lessons.
 It was all I had and I’d already succeeded in selling them to one student.
 She suggested that I start with something really small and simple.
 It got me into the whole sales funnel idea and I loved it.

 The most challenging part about product creation for me was the technical side.
 And also just putting aside any worries and just getting on with it.
 I had to figure out some technical stuff – how to use Classmarker, how to link PayPal and Mailchimp.
 And some pedagogical stuff – are these extracts too easy, too hard?
 What marking system am I going to use?